misakasa10032/Am_fs2xlsx/README.md

 0. The version of Python is 3.X.
 1. Some packages including: bs4, re, openpyxl, requests, selenium.
 2. Chrome with chromedriver fitting the version of Chrome.

+Please store Am_fs2xlsx.py and bootstrap.py in the same file.
+You just need to run Am_fs2xlsx.py.

 If you have any good suggestions about the algorithm or program, please contact me with E-mail: m18362928852@163.com.
 Danke schön!